Installation of Instream’s newly designed 25kW BAE Systems rotor and generation system in the Roza Canal

 On August 13th 2013, Instream Energy Systems deployed their newly designed 25kW BAE Systems rotor and generation system in the Roza Canal operated by the US Bureau of Reclamation (‘USBR’) near Yakima, Washington.

 This installation initiates a comprehensive test program lasting 2 ½ years using several Instream turbine systems deployed by installing spanning structures.
 The spans have been designed so as to prevent contact with the existing canal structure in order to preserve the physical integrity of the canal lining and not interfere with ongoing operations.

-- To confirm Instream’s theories that this technology causes minimal detriment to the existing canal operations and no detriment to the surrounding environment.
+Showcase that this technology is not detrimental to the existing canal operations and the surrounding environment.

 What is involved to install the turbine systems?

 The turbine is attached to a spanning structure that is secured to both sides of the canal on concrete foundations.
 The turbine is permanently attached to the structure.
 To move the turbine in and out of the water the span is simply rotated.